python-websockets/websockets/docs/howto/heroku.rst

 Validate deployment
 -------------------

-Of course we'd like to confirm that our application is running as expected!
+Of course you'd like to confirm that your application is running as expected!

-Since it's a WebSocket server, we need a WebSocket client, such as the interactive client that comes with websockets.
+Since it's a WebSocket server, you need a WebSocket client, such as the interactive client that comes with websockets.

 If you're currently building a websockets server, perhaps you're already in a